Last update: 11.11.2019

-It seems that the Windscribe iOS and Android apps are the least-equipped with settings and customization options.
-If you tap the 3-Bar icon in the top-right corner and select the Preferences option, this is what you’ll find:
+The Windscribe iOS app offers the least amount of settings and customization options.
+If you tap the 3-Bar icon in the top-left corner and select Connection, you’ll find:

-If you’re using a free account, it should be just enough for your general spoofed-IP web browsing activities.
+As we can see, neither iOS nor Android app offers plenty of features or customization options.
+But if you’re using a free Windscribe account, it should be just enough for your general spoofed-IP web browsing activities.

-The browser extensions currently already offer a longer list of settings, making them a great addition to the desktop features.
+The browser extensions offer a long list of unique settings, making them a great addition to the desktop features.
 The browser extension settings menu is called Privacy Options.
 You can display this screen if you click the 3-Bar icon and select Privacy Options.

 Here’s the list of useful features the Chrome, Firefox, and Opera Windscribe apps have for you: